OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/onchain/tx.md

 ---
 title: tx
-description: The page provides a detailed guide on displaying information about ERC20 token transactions on the Ethereum blockchain using tx command.
+description: "The page provides a detailed guide on displaying information about ERC20" token transactions on the Ethereum blockchain using tx command.
 keywords:
 - ERC20 token